HFF-Git/LcsNodes-Book/Book-Text.md

 Just like any other LCS node, the base station firmware offers through node and port attributes status and control functions.
 However, there is only one on the layout.

 The base station was also the first major LCS node with a considerable amount of hardware and software.
 Initial work started with the main controller and power module extension board based on the Atmega processor family.
-From there, a monolithic version using the Raspberry PI PICO was developed and the is the latest recommended base station offering.
+From there, a monolithic version using the Raspberry PI PICO was developed and that is the latest recommended base station offering.

+// ??? we would need a handheld of some kind , also booster... the next chapter is block controllers, you may wat to skip ahead to handhelds and then comes back...

 <!--------------------------------------------------------------------------------------------------------->